1. The smell is horrible.

 I admit my nose is sensitive to smells, but I have read the same comments from other resin casters as well.
 For me, I will NEVER use this resin inside my house or office.
-I will use it inside an enclosed space (like a garage) if I can leave the space, close the doors, and not reenter for twelve hours or more.
-When working with this resin, I will use a NIOSH approved respirator for fumes.
+I will use it inside an enclosed space (like a garage) if I can leave the space, close the doors, and leave for twelve hours or more.
+When working with this resin, I use a NIOSH approved respirator for fumes.

 It requires more skill in several respects.
 First, the pot time is shorter than many epoxies, generally 8 minutes or less.
 Note: The polyester resins I have used state their pot time is not that short.
-Maybe it is because I’m in a warm weather climate, but none of the polyester casting resins I have used have ever gone more than 10 minutes before starting to gel.
+Maybe it is because I’m in a warm-weather climate, but none of the polyester casting resins I have used have ever gone more than 10 minutes before starting to gel.

-While you can mix a volume of epoxy resin and hardener and use as you please, polyester casting resin is not that simple.
-The amount of hardener you add to polyester casting resin is dependent on the depth of the final casting.
-It seems counterintuitive, but the thinner the casting, the more hardener is needed for curing to occur.
+While you can mix a volume of epoxy and use it as you please, polyester casting resin is not that simple.
+The amount of hardener you add is dependent on the depth of the final casting.
+It seems counterintuitive, but the thinner the casting, the more hardener is needed.
 This is because thin layers are unlikely to generate enough heat to cure so it needs extra hardener.

-While many epoxies will work for years if properly stored (although the hardener may start to yellow), 6 months is generally the longest you can expect polyester casting resin to stay in usable condition.
-Note: In troubleshooting problems for readers who purchased their polyester casting resin from a ‘big box store’, oftentimes, I find the resin was likely purchased after the 6 month shelf life.
-I make sure Resin Obsession rotates stock regularly to give customers the longest shelf life possible for all of our products, not just polyester casting resin.
+While many epoxies will work for years if properly stored (although the hardener may start to yellow), six months is generally the longest you can expect polyester casting resin to stay in usable condition.
+Note: In troubleshooting users who purchased their polyester casting resin from a ‘big box store’, oftentimes, I find the resin was likely purchased after the 6-month shelf life.
+I make sure Resin Obsession rotates stock regularly to give customers the longest shelf life possible for all of our products.

 5. The surface exposed to air during curing will remain sticky, even after the resin has cured.